Trepan-Debuggers/zshdb/docs/manpage.rst

 set basename on
 ```

 inside the debugger.
+See :ref:`set basename <set_basename>` for more information on that command

 :-n | --nx | --no-init:

-Normally the debugger will read debugger commands in C<~/.zshdbinit>
+Normally the debugger will read debugger commands in `~/.zshdbinit` if
-if that file exists before accepting user interaction.
+that file exists before accepting user interaction.  `.zshdbinit` is
-C<.zshdbinit> is analogus to Perl's C<.perldb> or GNU gdb's
-C<.gdbinit>: a user might want to create such a debugger profile to
+analogus to GNU gdb's `.gdbinit`: a user might want to create such a
-add various user-specific customizations.
+debugger profile to add various user-specific customizations.

-Using the C<-n> option this initialization file will not be read.
+Using the `-n` option this initialization file will not be read.
 This
 is useful in regression testing or in tracking down a problem with
-one's C<.zshdbinit> profile.
+one's `.zshdbinit` profile.

 :-c | --command *command-string*: